MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 **MITRE ID**: T1078

-This detection triggers an alert when a line of business app with suspicious metadata have privilege to manage permission over Exchange.
+This detection triggers an alert when a line of business app with suspicious metadata has privileges to manage permission over Exchange.

 **TP or FP?**

-- **TP**: If you’re able to confirm that the OAuth app is delivered from an unknown source, and have suspicious metadata characteristics, then a true positive is indicated.
+- **TP**: If you’re able to confirm that the OAuth app is delivered from an unknown source, and has suspicious metadata characteristics, then a true positive is indicated.

 **Recommended Action**:  Revoke consents granted to the app and disable the app.